bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 * A **route** is made of a group of *trips* that are displayed to riders as a single service.
 Each bus route can be identified with a `route_id`.
 To understand the geospatial embedding of each Route corresponding to a `route_id`, please refer to Figure 1, above.
 * A **trip** is a sequence of two or more *stops* that occurs at specific time and is identified by a `trip_id`.
 The trips corresponding to each route are described in the `trips.txt` [file](https://developers.google.com/transit/gtfs/reference/?csw=1#tripstxt).
 For Sioux Faux, the existing SFBL trips are described in the [trip.txt](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/reference-data/sioux_faux/sioux_faux_bus_lines/gtfs_data/trips.txt)file of the [gtfs-data](https://github.com/vgolfier/Uber-Prize-Starter-Kit/tree/master/reference-data/sioux_faux/sioux_faux_bus_lines).
-* Each trip get assigned a **service_id**, which uniquely identifies a set of dates when service is available.
-SFBL has two operational timeframes (see [`calendar.txt`](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/reference-data/sioux_faux/sioux_faux_bus_lines/gtfs_data/calendar.txt) file:
-  * service on week days (Mon-Fri): `service_id` = `c_676_b_219_d_31`
-  * service on Saturdays only: `service_id` = `c_676_b_219_d_31`

- The first field in this file, `trip_id`, refers to a corresponding trip identifier in the `trips.txt` [file](https://developers.google.com/transit/gtfs/reference/?csw=1#tripstxt).
+Currently, Sioux Faux buses follow a *non-frequency schedule* based on their arrival and departure times to and from each stop of their route.
+These arrival and departure times are listed in the [`stop_times.txt`](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/reference-data/sioux_faux/sioux_faux_bus_lines/gtfs_data/stop_times.txt) file of Sioux Faux's GTFS data.
+You role here is to decide if some routes should follow a *frequency schedule* instead of a non frequency one.
 While we term the behavior of this input as frequency adjustment, in fact, it modifies the SFBL bus headways on a particular route.
 The adjustment wipes out all non-frequency trips from the route and converts them to frequency trips according to the given `headway_secs` defined between `start_time` and `end_time`.

+The different fields of the input file must be filled up:
-Here, we require you to provide the `trip_id` in order to derive the stop pattern and travel times.
-Please set `exact_times` to 0.
+* Here, we require you to provide the `trip_id` in order to derive the stop pattern and travel times.
+The `trip_id` also links the new headway to the route on which the specified frequency of service applies.
+A list of the trip_id's to be provided for each route is presented on the Figure 6 below.
+Three trip_id's per route were provided in case you want to define up to three different service time frames for a same route, e.g.for a specific route:
+    * Time frame 1 (trip_id_1) = morning peak hour
+    * Time frame 2 (trip_id_2) = off-peak period
+    * Time frame 3 (trip_id_3) = evening peak-hour

+* the `start_time` [sec] specifies the time at which the first vehicle departs from the first stop of the bus route with the specified frequency.
+The time is measured from "noon minus 12h" (t = 0, effectively midnight) at the beginning of the service day.
+For times occurring after midnight, enter the time as a value greater than 24\*3600  = 86400[sec] for the day on which the trip schedule begins.
+E.g. 1:30am = 91800[sec].
+* the `end_time` [sec] indicates the time at which service changes to a different frequency (or ceases) at the first stop of the bus route.
+The time is measured following the same method as the `start_time`.
+* the `headway_secs` [sec] indicates the time between departures from the first stop (headway) for this bus route, during the time interval specified by start_time and end_time.
+The headway value must be entered in seconds.
+The mininum and maximum
+* Please set `exact_times` to 0.
 This field is not currently being used, but must be included for validation purposes.

+**INSERT FIGURE**
+***Figure 6: Route ID-Trip ID correspondance***

 Per the description of the behavior controlled by the Vehicle Fleet Mix input, adding or removing the number of trips on a route will require more or less buses to be assigned to a route.
 Ensuring input correctness requires the frequency adjustment to be executed prior to computation of the vehicle purchase costs.
 Thus, policies that include this input implicitly require vehicle purchases or sales--even when no new inputs are specified in the `VehicleFleetMix.csv` file.
 Thus, contestants must take care to coordinate modifications to this input with vehicle prices and ensure that they are not inadvertently over-spending exceeding their budgets.

 ![Bus Fequency Input](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/Images/Bus_frequencies_inputs.png)